Skip to content

 How is HELOC different from a home equity loan?

 HELOC is revolving credit - draw as needed, pay back, redraw.
 Home equity loan is lump sum, fixed rate, fixed term.
 HELOC flexibility vs home equity loan certainty.
-HELOC typically has variable rate; home equity loan fixed.
-Choose based on whether you need one lump sum or ongoing access.
+HELOC typically has a variable rate; home equity loan fixed.
+The two differ in structure: a home equity loan provides one lump sum, while a HELOC offers ongoing access to a revolving line.

 What are HELOC risks?

 Variable rate exposure (rate rises = payment rises).
 Payment shock at end of draw period (interest-only jumps to P&I, often 40-80% higher).
-Home secures the loan - default can force foreclosure.
-Don't use for discretionary spending; treat as borrowing against your primary shelter.
+The home secures the loan, so default can lead to losing the home.
+Because the balance is borrowing against primary shelter, it carries more weight than unsecured discretionary spending.

-Less common than.
-Equivalent is 'further advance' or 'mortgage further borrowing' from existing lender. 'further advance' typically more structured than HELOC.
-This calculator works for both - adjust periods to match your specific product terms.
+Availability varies by country.
+In some markets the closest equivalent is a 'further advance' or additional borrowing from an existing mortgage lender, which is often more structured than a revolving HELOC.
+This calculator works for either — adjust the draw and repayment periods to match your product's terms.

 What's tax treatment?